sobolev-alexey/code-challenge-backend-developer/README.md

 Build a REST API for the **World Texting Foundation**, also known as **WTF**.

 A sample JSON data file will be provided with a base set of acronym definitions.
-We expect you to create a NodeJS server using modern best practices for API development.
-Please consider the recommendations attached as this will list the items we are looking for above.
+We expect you to create a NodeJS server using modern best practices for API development and testing.
 You can use docker & docker-compose if needed.

 These endpoints should be created: